attole/python-data-snippets/README.md

 # python-data-snippets
-A collection of small Python scripts and tasks from university labs
+A collection of small Python scripts and tasks for data analysis.

 # Topics